Skip to main content

 Overview

-The 2023 Pediatric Palliative Oncology Symposium (PPOS) will once again be held virtually, on September 14, 2023, from 8:00 am - 5:00 pm (CDT).
-PPOS 2023 will focus on the comprehensive care of children with cancer and their families.
-Our theme for this year is: Palliative Care is about Promoting Quality of Life for ALL.
+The 2023 Pediatric Palliative Oncology Symposium (PPOS) was held virtually on September 14, 2023 and focused on the comprehensive care of children with cancer and their families.
+Our theme for this year was: Palliative Care is about Promoting Quality of Life for ALL.

-Featured experts and a panel of bereaved parents will cover a host of challenging subjects, including:
+Featured experts and a panel of bereaved parents covered a host of challenging subjects, including:

 • Resilience in pediatric palliative oncology.